armandmcqueen/tensorpack-mask-rcnn/docker/docker.md

 `ctl + p + q` will detach
 `docker ps` will give info on the running docker containers including convenient name.
 `docker attach $CONTAINER_NAME` will reattach to the running docker container.

+## Notes

+The current Dockerfile uses the wheel built for 16xl.
+The wheel built for 24xl might have a performance improvement, but it does not run on 16xl due to different available instruction sets.